April 10th-11th, 2025

 Moderated by Ole Norheim, MD, Mary B. Saltonstall Professor of Ethics and Population Health, Harvard T. H. Chan School of Public Health

 What happens when the U.S. has a reduced global health presence?
 The United States has long been at the forefront of global health, driving impactful initiatives that have improved health outcomes worldwide.
-The U.S. has actively worked to prevent, detect and respond to infectious disease threats globally; From PEPFAR and PMI to USAID, the U.S. has made significant progress in the fight against HIV/AIDS, malaria, and tuberculosis.
-Global health security has remained a key focus area of the U.S. Department of State, Department of Defense, and Centers for Disease Control (CDC), and engagement with international partners has played a critical role in expanding public health infrastructure globally.
+The U.S. has actively worked to prevent, detect, and respond to infectious disease threats globally; From PEPFAR and PMI to USAID, the U.S. has made significant progress in the fight against HIV/AIDS, malaria, and tuberculosis.
+Additionally, global health security has remained a key focus area of the U.S., and agencies like the Department of State, Department of Defense, and Department of Health and Human Services have played a critical role in expanding public health infrastructure globally.

 In this plenary, our esteemed panelists will discuss the U.S.’s historical contributions to global health, examining the significance of its funding, leadership, and participation in key health organizations.
 They will participate in thoughtful dialogue, exploring why the U.S. has been a financial powerhouse in global health, what the potential impacts on health systems in low and middle-income countries are if U.S. support reduces, and how such a reduction could affect the health security of Americans and the efficacy of multilateral organizations.
 Together, we will delve into the ongoing importance of U.S. involvement in global health initiatives and why continued leadership is vital for tackling ongoing and emerging health challenges worldwide.